Before I start, let me clear the air.

-And by doing this, you and I both fall in a completely different category.
+And by doing this, you and I both fall into a completely different category.

 Accept this fact.

 So, the tips I’m going to share with you are specifically written for traditional artists/illustrators/comic artists, and so on.

-WARNING: This post is slightly long because there’s a lot to consider when growing your Instagram Account.
+WARNING: This post is slightly longer because there’s a lot to consider when growing your Instagram Account.

 Now, not many people tell you this, but as an artist on Instagram, you need to have a particular theme going on.